One of the most valuable assets to your healthcare practice is to schedule patients efficiently and effectively.

 Yeah, I’d also procrastinate till the very last moment, which is not a good idea in matters of health issues.

-So, if you want to know how to schedule patients effectively, consider joining some sort of a communication platform that will allow you to easily interact with your patients.
+So, if you want to know how to schedule patients effectively, consider joining some sort of communication platform that will allow you to easily interact with your patients.

 2. Create integrations with your calendar from your EMR/PM system